contentful/contentful_model/README.md

 * Some tests :-)
 * Expose the query object to allow an arbitrary query against the Contentful API
 * Hook in the Contentful Management API gem to allow saves: https://github.com/contentful/contentful-management.rb

+# Licence
+MIT - please see MIT-LICENCE in this repo.

+# Contributing
+Please feel free to contribute.
+We would love your input.

+* Fork the repo
+* Make changes
+* Commit and make a PR :-)